-Pressotherapy has ceased to be an exclusive treatment of luxury clinics to become an increasingly accessible option, both for those seeking a quick muscle recovery after sports and for those pursuing a more aesthetic goal.
+Pressotherapy is no longer an exclusive treatment of luxury clinics and has become a more and more accessible option, both for those seeking a quick muscle recovery after sports and for those pursuing a more aesthetic goal.
 But navigating the maze of prices on the market can be overwhelming.
 From centers charging 25 euros to others asking for more than 70 for the same session, the difference is huge.
-And the most expensive is not always the best, nor is the cheapest a bargain.
+And the most expensive is not always the best, nor the cheapest a bargain.

 The price landscape in Spain is, to say the least, curious.
 In the same city, you can find differences of up to 30 euros per session between one center and another literally next door.
 And there is not always a logical explanation.